-The A certification is the 2nd highest comprehension level of certification a BV expert can achieve.
-It signifies a individual has shown competency in the application of the Best Value process and concepts in one or more...
+The A+ BVA is the highest comprehension level of certification a BV expert can achieve.
+The A+ certification signifies an individual is capable of educating other professionals in the Best Value process and concepts.
+The...

 Saint Louis School (SLS) awards the 2016 Education Innovation Award to Professor Dean Kashiwagi (Class of 70′), the Performance Based Studies Research Group, KSM, and the Leadership Society of Arizona (LSA) for their donation of the “Leadership and Deductive Logic” course to SLS and continual support of the NCAA approved course.
 PBSRG has donated over $65,000 of intellectual property license rights, support services, electronic textbooks, course materials, and in-person teaching for the “Leadership and Deductive Logic” Class [2015-2016].